-Maybe we’re a bit nerdy (okay, we definitely are), but tide pool gazing is right at the top of our summer bucket list.
+Call us nerdy (we know what we are), but tide pool gazing is right at the top of our summer bucket list.

-Before you call us total weirdos, though, tide pools are fascinating phenomena — formed as waters recede from the shoreline during low tides.
-As the water goes out, sea critters get trapped in the pools that form in the rocks — making these areas excellent spots for oohing and ahhing at marine wildlife like crabs, sea stars + anemones.
+Tide pools are fascinating phenomena formed as waters recede from the shoreline during low tides.
+As the water goes out, sea critters get trapped in the pools formed in the nooks of rocks and beach debris — making these areas excellent spots for observing microcosms of marine wildlife with crabs, sea stars, anemones, and more.

-But because tide pools require specific conditions, they require a bit of planning.
+But because tide pools require specific conditions, they also require a bit of planning.

 Changing with the tide 🦀

-You’re going to want to line your trip up at least with one of the two low tides of the day by checking the NOAA’s tide predictor chart.
-But just because it’s a low tide, it doesn’t mean the water has receded enough to create the pools.
-Keep an eye out on those charts for negative heights.
-That’s the sweet spot.
+You’re going to want to line your trip up with at least one of the two low tides of the day by checking the NOAA’s tide predictor chart.
+However, a low tide doesn’t necessarily mean the water has receded enough to create the pools.
+Keep an eye out on those charts for negative heights — that’s the sweet spot.

-And something to keep in mind — during new moons, the sun and the moon line up and combine their gravitational power (after a sick high-five, of course), pulling the ocean towards them.
-This means the tide height differential is a lot greater and that water will recede more.
-These are usually good days for tide pool hunting.
+Lunar patterns are something else to keep in mind.
+During new moons, the sun and the moon line up and combine their gravitational power (after a sick high-five, of course), pulling the ocean towards them.
+This means the tide height differential is a lot greater, making the water recede further for some stellar tidepooling action.

 Where to go 🦀